OpenCyphal-Garage/libcyphal/doc_source/media.md

-Libuavcan Media Layer Porting Guide {#MediaPortingGuide}
+Libuavcan Media Layer Development Guide {#MediaDevGuide}
 =====================================

-TODO: in the future this will become a document about how to port libuavcan to your platform.
+TODO: in the future this will become a document about how to use libuavcan with your platform.
 Stay tuned!

 ![The media layer and its relationship to a driver and the transport layer.](images/html/layers_and_data.png)